 The Young Mother.-One of the natural results of marriage is motherhood.
 This function has, however, in this perverted age, come to be looked upon as a burden, and by some, almost as a disgrace.
 There probably never was a time when paternity was avoided by every conceivable device as at the present time.
-Some of the numerous evils which grow out of the reluctance on the part of women to fulfill the most important function of womanhood, have been pointed out elsewhere in this work, and need not be recapitulated here.
+Some of the numerous evils which grow out of the reluctance on the part of women to fulfill the most important function of womanhood, have been pointed out elsewhere in this work, and need not be recapitulated here first week.
+The patient experiences nausea just after rising in the morning, which is sometimes accompanied by vomiting.